 What makes Inma’s patterns stand out so beautifully is the simple yet statement patterns.
 Her trendy prints are inspired by the organic shapes found in nature, tribal patterns from around the world, the minimalist Zen, and geometric shapes.
 These combined have become her distinct style over the years and makes her creations completely one of a kind.

 French born textile designer Joyce has been working in the design industry for several years.
 With a unique style that has taken her time to implement, Joyce’s creations are sharp, bold, and graphic, at times with a geometric twist.
 Other distinct features in her patterns are colour, vibrancy, and eclectic themes.
-Her designs have a certain amount of humour to them, but she also likes to stay on top of trends to ensure her patterns are always relevant.
+Her surface pattern designs have a certain amount of humour to them, but she also likes to stay on top of trends to ensure her patterns are always relevant.

 When it comes to techniques, Joyce specialises in digital integrated practises within textiles.
 She uses digital software, processes, and techniques to help manipulate, repeat, and push her designs further.
 Some of these include; Photoshop, digital printing, digital embroidery, jacquard, and laser cutting.
 Although this digital approach is important to the final look of Joyce’s designs, they always start out the same; with research, sketches, and painting.
 The digital touch is only introduced once she is happy with the handcrafted element.

 Fashion and Textile Design student Emily creates incredibly beautiful and wearable prints that leap off the canvas they are printed on.
 Her prints always begin with drawing by hand using a range of mediums.
 She then scans these drawings into design tools such as Photoshop, where she can manipulate, layer and colour them.
 Once Emily is happy with the design, she works on creating a repeat.
 The final look is always captivating and bold.